 We may disclose your information to service providers we have retained (as processors) to perform services on our behalf (either in relation to services performed for our clients, or information which we use for its own purposes, such as marketing).
 These service providers are contractually restricted from using or disclosing the information except as necessary to perform services on our behalf or to comply with legal requirements.
 These activities could include any of the processing activities that we carry out as described in the above section, ‘How we use your personal information.’

-- service providers who manage our IT and back office systems and telecommunications networks;
+- IT service providers who manage our IT and back office systems and telecommunications networks;

 - subject matter experts retained to support a client engagement.

-These third parties are contractually obligated to appropriately safeguard your data, and their activities are limited to the purposes for which your data was provided.
+These third parties appropriately safeguard your data, and their activities are limited to the purposes for which your data was provided.

 Legal Requirements and Business Transfers

-We may disclose personal information (i) if we are required to do so by law, legal process, statute, rule, regulation, or professional standard, or to respond to a subpoena, search warrant, or other legal request. (ii) in response to law enforcement authority or other government official requests, (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, (iv) in connection with an investigation of suspected or actual illegal activity or (v) in the event that we are subject to a merger or acquisition to the new owner of the business.
+We may disclose personal information (i) if we are required to do so by law, legal process, statute, rule, regulation, or professional standard, or to respond to a subpoena, search warrant, or other legal request. (ii) in response to law enforcement authority or other government official requests, (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss, (iv) in connection with an investigation of suspected or actual illegal activity or (v) in the event that we are subject to a merger or acquisition to the new owner of the business, or in the event of the dissolution of our business.
 Disclosure may also be required for company audits or to investigate a complaint or security threat.

 Do we transfer your personal information across geographies?

-We are a global organization and may transfer certain personal information across geographical borders either internally or to our authorized service providers or business partners in other countries working on our behalf in accordance with applicable law.
-Our affiliates and third parties may be based locally or they may be overseas countries, some of which have not been determined by the European Commission to have an adequate level of data protection.
+We are a global organization and may transfer certain personal information across geographical borders to our, authorized service providers or business partners in other countries working on our behalf in accordance with applicable law.
+Our affiliates and third parties may be based locally or they may be overseas some of which have not been determined by the European Commission to have an adequate level of data protection.

 When we do, we use a variety of legal mechanisms to help ensure your rights and protections travel with your data:

 - where we transfer your personal information outside of us or to third parties who help provide our products and services, we obtain contractual commitments from them to protect your personal information.
-Some of these assurances are well recognized certification schemes like the Privacy Shield Frameworks for the protection of personal information transferred from within the EU or Switzerland to the United States, or the standard contractual clauses; or
+Some of these assurances are well recognized certification schemes like the EU – US Privacy Shield for the protection of personal information transferred from within the EU to the United States, or the standard contractual clauses; or

 - where we receive requests for information from law enforcement or regulators, we carefully validate these requests before any personal information are disclosed.

-Examples of countries we transfer personal information to include but are not limited to, the United States of America, the United Kingdom, Switzerland, and India.
+Examples of countries we transfer personal information to include, but are not limited to, the United States of America, the United Kingdom, Canada, India and Switzerland.

 If you would like further information about whether your information will be disclosed to overseas recipients, please contact us as noted below.
 You also have a right to contact us for more information about the safeguards we have put in place (including a copy of relevant contractual commitments, which may be redacted for reasons of commercial confidentiality) to ensure the adequate protection of your personal information when this is transferred as mentioned above.